presiyanbg/myHeartPlus/README.md

-# PhoneApp
+# myHeartPlus
-Phone dialer application build with React Native and Typescript
+Medicine app made with React Native and TypeScript